yusifsalam/hackintosh-desktop/README.md

 | ------------ | -------------------------- |
 | SSDT-EC-USBX | Embedded Controller Rename |
 | SSDT-PLUG    | x86 plugin injection fix   |

-## DRM

-To fix broken AppleTV+, run `defaults write com.apple.AppleGVA gvaForceAMDKE -boolean yes` in the terminal.
-This setting enables the AMD GPU hardware decoder.

-DRM does not work in Safari as of Big Sur, but works in Chromium-based browsers and browsers that use software-based DRM, so Netflix will work in Chrome but not Safari.

-Note that the DRM fix will probably break your built-in screen recording, to fix you can run `defaults write com.apple.AppleGVA gvaForceAMDKE -boolean no` which disables the DRM fix.